-The last fall walleye evaluation was made in Hubbard Lake over two October nights in 2004.
-The purpose of the survey was to determine the extent of walleye natural reproduction in recent years.
+Another fall Walleye evaluation was made in Hubbard Lake over two October nights in 2004.
+The purpose of the survey was to determine the extent of Walleye natural reproduction in recent years.
 More than seven miles of shoreline were covered at night with the electrofishing gear over varying habitats.
-A total of 94 walleye were collected with 76 of these being age-0 fish.
-The catch rate of age-0 fish was 19/hour, which is a good rate of capture of wild young walleye when compared to other northeast Michigan lakes.
-The Serns Index would indicate this to be a poor year class (2.4 fall YOY/acre), yet recruitment of young fish is highly encouraging.
+A total of 94 Walleye were collected with 76 of these being age-0 fish.
+The catch rate of age-0 fish was 19/hour, which is a good rate of capture of wild young Walleye when compared to other northeast Michigan lakes.
+The Serns Index would indicate this to be a poor year-class (2.4 fall age-0/acre), yet recruitment of young fish was consistent and highly encouraging.
 The YOY catch was 10.4 YOY/mile.
-Size of YOY ranged from 3-8 inches demonstrating great variability in growth of young walleye or time of hatching.
+Size of YOY ranged from 3-8 inches demonstrating great variability in growth of young Walleye or time of hatching.

-Seven additional age classes of walleye were collected during the fall 2004 evaluation (Table 6) with a possible strong 2001 year class indicated by a relatively higher catch of age-3 walleye.
+Seven additional age-classes of Walleye were collected during the fall 2004 evaluation (Table 6) with a possible strong 2001 year-class indicated by a relatively higher catch of age-3 walleye.
 Walleye natural reproduction in other systems (Lake Erie, Saginaw Bay) was strong in 2001, and may have also been for Hubbard Lake.
-Year classes represented in the total 2005 catch were: 1991, 1995, 1996, 2000, 2001, 2002, 2003, and 2004, while walleye stocking efforts took place only in 1991.
-Some year classes were obviously not represented in the catch.
-However, electrofishing methods do not always collect adult walleye in proportion to their true abundance.
+Year-classes represented in the total 2005 catch were: 1991, 1995, 1996, 2000, 2001, 2002, 2003, and 2004, while Walleye stocking efforts took place only in 1991.
+Some year-classes were obviously not represented in the catch.
+However, electrofishing methods do not always collect adult Walleye in proportion to their true abundance.